osamuaoki/dot-vim/plugins.md

 * https://www.vi-improved.org/recommendations/

 But that was written in vim 7.4 days.
-Vimscript was becoming more like a real lunguge but we didn't have native support to the asynchronously excuting background process.
-Now spell checker, lint, git monitoring,... are very useful featurs.
+Vimscript was becoming more like a real language but we didn't have native support to the asynchronously executing background process.
+Now spell checker, lint, git monitoring,... are very useful features.

 Also, even though its purely a eye candies, colored status line is something I want it handy.